Technical Specs

 Overview

 While approaching the planet Pollux IV, the Enterprise is immobilized by a giant hand consisting of pure energy.
-When a landing party beams down to investigate the star-trek-who-mourns-for-adonaisdisturbance, a powerful humanoid claims to be the god Apollo (Michael Forest) from Greek mythology.
+When a landing party beams down to investigate the disturbance, a powerful humanoid claims to be the god Apollo (Michael Forest) from Greek mythology.

 Unlike “The Space Vikings” from Lost In Space, “Who Mourns for Adonais?” seriously examines the hypothesis of an alien entity influencing ancient Earth culture.
 That being said, modern viewers may have a difficult time overlooking certain ridiculous aspects of the Apollo character, whereas many Star Trek fans will take issue with Scotty’s uncharacteristically buffoonish outbursts.